Benefits of soilborne disease suppression

 Soil Diseases impact on agriculture

-As they are considered a major limitation to any crop production, oftentimes soil borne pathogens are the biggest challenges of any stakeholder in the agriculture industry.
+Soilborne pathogens are some of the biggest challenges for any stakeholder in the agriculture industry.
 Soilborne plant pathogens such as Rhizoctonia spp., Pythium spp., and Phytophthora spp. can cause yield losses of up to 75% (2).

 - Pre-emergence damping-off results in seed rot or death of seedlings prior to emergence, before they appear above the soil surface (6).

 - Post-emergence damping-off causes the stems to girdle.
 This condition is characterized by dark-colored water-soaked lesions that first appear on the roots and then spread up the stem until they reach above the soil line.
 Once the lesions expand above the soil line, they eventually cause the plant to wilt and die (7).